zaldre/blog/content/posts/esoaks.md

 ##Managing and updating secrets##

-Once you've setup authentication into the vault, you'll then want to managed and update the secrets contained in the vault for consumption in your cluster.
+Once you've setup authentication into the vault, you'll then want to manage and update the secrets contained in the vault for consumption in your cluster.
 There are a few ways to approach it.

 The general rule of thumb is that you want to use the "az" cli commands for files, and the webUI for strings